Massive wave propagation near null infinity: The octagonal compactification

 Since we can take $\varrho_{\mathrm{f},0} = \varrho_{\mathrm{f}}$ unless $\mathrm{f} \in \{\mathrm{nPf},\mathrm{nFf}\}$, $\varrho_{\mathrm{f}} \circ \Lambda_{\mathrm{ext}} \in \varrho_{\mathrm{f}} C^\infty(\bbO_0;\bbR^+) \subseteq C^\infty(\bbO)$ for each $\mathrm{f} \in \{\mathrm{Pf},\mathrm{Sf},\mathrm{Ff}\}$.
 Taking square roots of \cref{eq:misc_vf0},

 for $\mathrm{f} \in \{\mathrm{nPf},\mathrm{nFf}\}$.
-So, indeed, it suffices to prove the claim made in the proposition for ``$\bbO_0$'' in place of ``$\bbO$.''
+So, indeed, it suffices to prove the claim made in the proposition for $\bbO_0$ in place of $\bbO$.

-We recall that any invertible affine transformation extends to a diffeomorphism of $\bbM$ \cite{MelroseSC} and that any translation extends to a diffeomorphism under which $\partial \bbM$ is invariant.
-In particular, the Poincar\'e group can be considered as a group of diffeomorphisms of $\bbM$.
-Of course, each of $C_0,C_\pm,S_\pm$ is closed under the action of any element of the Lorentz group.
-The claim of the proposition then follows from the lemma (which we apply with $X=\bbM$) that any diffeomorphism of any mwb $X$ fixing (but not necessarily acting as the identity on) a submanifold $S\subseteq \partial X$ and each of the components of $\partial X \backslash S$ lifts to a diffeomorphism of the mwc $[X;S]$ (with the lift fixing each boundary hypersurface). \end{proof}

-The lemma mentioned in the previous proposition follows from the fact that $[X;S]$ is, in a neighborhood of the lift of $S$, diffeomorphic to the outward pointed normal bundle ${}^+ N^* S$ of $S$ \cite{MelroseCorners}.
+We recall \cite[Lemma 1]{MelroseSC} that any invertible affine transformation $\bbR^{1+d}\to \bbR^{1+d}$ extends to a diffeomorphism of $\bbM$ and that any translation extends to a diffeomorphism under which every point of $\partial \bbM$ is fixed.
+Of course, each of $i^0,C_\pm,\scrI^\pm$ is also closed under the action of any element of the Lorentz group.
+The claim of the proposition (for $\bbO_0$) then follows from the lemma that any diffeomorphism of any manifold-with-boundary $X$ fixing (but not necessarily acting as the identity on) a submanifold $S\subseteq \partial X$ and each of the components of $\partial X \backslash S$ lifts to a diffeomorphism of the mwc $[X;S]$, with the lift fixing each boundary hypersurface.
+This is a reformulation of the coordinate invariance of polar blowups, which follows from the fact that $[X;S]$ is, in a neighborhood of the lift of $S$, diffeomorphic to the outward pointed normal bundle ${}^+ N^* S$ of $S$ \cite{MelroseCorners}. \end{proof}